walasek/node-binary-encoder/README.md

 Data | A generic binary buffer.
 Equivalent to an Array of Uint8's.
 Can be fixed size. | (Array) String | A UTF-8 encoded string.
 Equivalent to Data with some post processing.
 Can be fixed size. | (Array)

+## Ideas and plans

+- [x] Generate code for super fast encoding and decoding
+- [ ] Provide utilities for format versioning
+- [ ] An efficient Boolean type that allows storing of 8 values in a single byte
+- [ ] Better transcoding error reporting
+- [ ] Make decoding at least as fast as protobuf

 ## Benchmarks

 The following benchmark compares Protobuf to this implementation for some basic data structure and a long string of length at least N. `binary-encoder-buf` uses a preallocated buffer for all operations. `binary-encoder-compiled` uses an API that generates a structural function (rather than recursive) that is much more efficient.
 This API has replaced the old transcoding functions in version 0.4